grygy/pv217-microservices-materials/05/README.md

 ### 1. Implement unit tests for `PassengerRepository`

-Go to `PassengerRepositoryTest` and implement the todo's.
+Go to `PassengerRepositoryTest` and implement the todos.
 You don't need to mock anything because Quarkus provides a test database for you.

 Don't forget to add at least two of your own tests.

 ### 2. Implement unit tests for `PassengerService`

-Go to `PassengerServiceTest` and implement the todo's.
+Go to `PassengerServiceTest` and implement the todos.
 You will need to mock the `PassengerRepository` to isolate the service from the database.

 Don't forget to add at least two of your own tests.

 ### 3. Implement unit tests for `PassengerResource`

-Go to `PassengerResourceTest` and implement the todo's.
+Go to `PassengerResourceTest` and implement the todos.
 You will need to mock the `PassengerService` to isolate the resource from the service.

 ### 4. Implement integration tests for `PassengerResource`

-Go to `PassengerResourceIT` and implement the todo's.
+Go to `PassengerResourceIT` and implement the todos.
 There is one test already implemented, use it as an example.
 In this test you don't need to mock anything, you will test the whole system.

 ### 5. Verify if everything is working